-

 This bill would allow employers to offer a specified sum to an employee in exchange for an employee agreeing to end the employment relationship by signing a full and final settlement agreement.
 The settlement agreement would prevent the employee from bringing a personal grievance claim for any cause of action arising from the employment relationship.

 If the Bill is passed, employers would be able to make an offer on a “without prejudice” basis, regardless of whether there is an existing employment relationship problem.
 This means that an employee would not have grounds to raise a personal grievance claim if an offer was made to them in this setting (even if they do not accept the offer).
-The Bill provides for exceptions to this, including that the employer must advise the employee that they have a right to seek independent advice before signing any settlement agreement.
+The Bill provides for specific requirements to qualify for this protection, including that the employer must advise the employee that they have a right to seek independent advice before signing any settlement agreement.

 The effect of this Bill is that an employer could potentially terminate employment, in exchange for monies, without following the pre-requisite steps required under section 103A of the Employment Relations Act 2000 or without the existence of an employment relationship problem.